 Buckle in.
 Marketing — and your entire organization — is about to be overwhelmed with stiffer data privacy regulations around the globe.
-The poster child for this movement is GDPR, the European Union’s General Data Protection Regulation.
+The poster child for this movement is GDPR, the European Union’s General Data Protection Regulation (GDPR).
 As a marketing leader, you’ll be spending hundreds of hours with the legal eagles and the data teams on what many analysts are calling the biggest thing to hit B2B marketing in a generation.

 As we’ve been preparing for GDPR these last few months, I’m having flashbacks to my time in the IT world as we counted down to Y2K.
 The similarities between GDPR and Y2K are striking: